-The Pride of Canada Carousel is open with spring hours.
-Drop by Saturday and Sunday, noon to 5 p.m.* weather permitting
+HOURS: The Pride of Canada Carousel is open weekends and holidays from 11 a.m to 8 p.m and weekdays from 1 to 8 p.m. *weather permitting

 The Pride of Canada Carousel, a 50-foot, one-of-a-kind merry-go-round featuring 44 rideable sculptures was unveiled at a private preview event on Tuesday June 28, 2016 in Downtown Markham before making its public debut at a free Canada Day celebration.

 Canada Day celebrants enjoyed free fantastical rides on the sculpture characters including a beaver, a bumblebee, a massive moose, a mermaid, a Canadian Mountie and more, all made from repurposed materials forming ingenious works of art.

 The centrepiece of the celebration, the Pride of Canada Carousel is a spectacular interactive art piece created by notable, Canadian-born, California-based urban folk artist, Patrick Amiot, who is a master at creating art out of found objects.
 Amiot works in tandem with his wife Brigitte Laurent.
 The creative duo work side-by-side out of Sebastopol, California, Patrick sculpts while Brigitte paints.